CSU-ULMS/update-patron-address-type/README.md

 # Crontab Automation:
 On a UNIX/LINUX system you can automate running the program by adding a line in your root crontab such as:

-0 6 * * * python3 /<PROGRAM PATH>/update-users.py 2>&1 | mail -s "<EMAIL SUBJECT>" <EMAIL ADDRESS>
+0 6 * * * python3 /PROGRAM_PATH/update-users.py 2>&1 | mail -s "EMAIL_SUBJECT" EMAIL_ADDRESS

-Replace <PROGRAM PATH> with your program insall path structure Replace <EMAIL SUBJECT> with the a desired subject Replace <EMAIL ADDRESS> with the address to receive the program output report
+Replace PROGRAM_PATH with your program insall path structure

+Replace EMAIL_SUBJECT with the a desired subject

+Replace EMAIL_ADDRESS with the address to receive the program output report